-Get your kids acquainted with the all the traditional Christmas carols.
-Sometimes our church will send a group of people to go around singing to people in nursing homes or to people in our community.
+If your church does Christmas caroling to nursing homes or to people in our community, join along!
 This is a great Christmas service opportunity to jump on board with.

 22. Bake bread

-Create some warms smells in the kitchen by baking some bread.
-Do a yeast bread, or even a quick bread option like banana or zucchini bread.
+Not confidence in your bread making skill?
+No worries!
+Do a quick bread option like banana or zucchini bread.
 (Pumpkin chocolate chip is one of our favorites)

 23. Decorate cookies

 Put an added touch on your holiday cookies with frosting, sprinkles, powdered sugar, or by using a cookie stamp.
 A couple years ago I found a whole bag of vintage cookie stamps at a thrift store, and they have been such a fun tool around this time of year!
 What are you favorite ways to decorate cookies?

 Now is the time to break out your crazy candy cane striped socks.
 Wear them with pride and amuse yourself with the whimsy.
 The more color and crazy, the better.
 Its even okay if they don’t match.

 This season is really about a spirit of giving and gratitude because of all the Lord has blessed us with.
 This is a wonderful time to reflect on your blessings and let gratitude and love overflow into the people in your lives.